Customers are the big cheese of your business.

 This will make your brand's following bigger, and the bigger your brand’s following,

 the bigger you will be as an ecommerce store brand owner.

 So utilizing your current customer base is a more simple and better way to increase your revenue than selling to new prospects.

 Now, let me ask you...

-When was the last time you re-engage your customers to visit your store again?
+When was the last time you re-engaged your customers to visit your store again?

 With the coming holidays and the New Year 2022, I can say that today is the right time to build a strong customer loyalty program and retention strategies for customer retention.

 But first, let's talk about...